Will-ALVIDI/cppStartingKit/README.md

 **I have to mention two major things before to continue :**

-* First, I'm really new in the huge world of programming.
+* First, **I'm really new in programming**.
 The first release of this package is the result of my first week of learning.
 My original goal is to learn C++ with a lightweight and flexible tool.
 A tool which allow me to customize my environment and let me control things like compiling.
 This was not an easy task because of the huge amount of solutions available out there.
 Finally Sublime Text seems to suit pretty well to my needs with his reasonable learning curve.
 * The second thing I want to mention is, in my opinion, **this package is not ready for production**.
 Even if the main behaviors are ever described and seem to work correctly, I think it will demand you a certain investment before to make it fully functional for your professional environment.

 But don't worry, as it is my primary tool for my journey to C++, I will do my best to update it quickly and make it fully functional as soon as possible.